flowr-analysis/flowr/wiki/Control Flow Graph.md

     style n0 stroke:cyan,stroke-width:6.5px;    style n5 stroke:green,stroke-width:6.5px;
 ```

 <details>

 <summary style="color:gray">R Code of the CFG</summary>

-The analysis required _4.2 ms_ (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
+The analysis ran (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
 We used the following simplification: `unique-cf-sets` .

 ```r
 if(u || v) 3
 ```

 </details>

 The `||` branches as well, as it only evaluates `v` when `u` did not already decide the answer.

 Basic blocks group what always runs together.
 A block ends where the flow may go more than one way, and starts
 where more than one way may arrive:

 ```mermaid
 flowchart LR